I Married a Mobster

-I Married a Mobster is an American documentary television series on Investigation Discovery.
-The series debuted on July 13, 2011 and ended its run on October 10, 2012.
+I Married a Mobster is an American television documentary series on Investigation Discovery.
+The series debuted on July 13, 2011 and ended its run, after two seasons, on October 10, 2012.

 Premise

 The series tells the stories of the wives who were married to mobsters.
 Each episode includes reenactments, archival photos and interviews that depict the rise and demise of mob families from the first-person point of view.